trepmal/metabox-header-color/readme.txt

 == Description ==

-This plugin isn't very useful today.
+This plugin isn't very useful in modern WordPress, as most metaboxes are being replaced with the Block Editor experience.

 Change the color for the metabox headers for easy visibility.